stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 a dim, elfin line of pinnacled violet whose needle-pointed heights loomed dream-like against the beckoning rose-colour of the western sky.
 Up toward this shimmering rim sloped the ancient table-land, the depressed course of the bygone river traversing it as an irregular ribbon of shadow.
-For a second we gasped in admiration of the scene&rsquo;s unearthly cosmic beauty, and then vague horror began to creep into our souls.
-For this far violet line could be nothing else than the terrible mountains of the forbidden land&mdash;highest of earth&rsquo;s peaks and focus of earth&rsquo;s evil; harbourers of nameless horrors and Archaean secrets; shunned and prayed to by those who feared to carve their meaning; untrodden by any living thing of earth, but visited by the sinister lightnings and sending strange beams across the plains in the polar night&mdash;beyond doubt the unknown archetype of that dreaded Kadath in the Cold Waste beyond abhorrent Leng, whereof unholy primal legends hint evasively.
-We were the first human beings ever to see them&mdash;and I hope to God we may be the last.
+For a second we gasped in admiration of the scene's unearthly cosmic beauty, and then vague horror began to creep into our souls.
+For this far violet line could be nothing else than the terrible mountains of the forbidden land--highest of earth's peaks and focus of earth's evil; harbourers of nameless horrors and Archaean secrets; shunned and prayed to by those who feared to carve their meaning; untrodden by any living thing of earth, but visited by the sinister lightnings and sending strange beams across the plains in the polar night--beyond doubt the unknown archetype of that dreaded Kadath in the Cold Waste beyond abhorrent Leng, whereof unholy primal legends hint evasively.
+We were the first human beings ever to see them--and I hope to God we may be the last.

   If the sculptured maps and pictures in that pre-human city had told truly, these cryptic violet mountains could not be much less than 300 miles away; yet none the less sharply did their dim elfin essence jut above that remote and snowy rim, like the serrated edge of a monstrous alien planet about to rise into unaccustomed heavens.
-Their height, then, must have been tremendous beyond all known comparison&mdash;carrying them up into tenuous atmospheric strata peopled by such gaseous wraiths as rash flyers have barely lived to whisper of after unexplainable falls.
-Looking at them, I thought nervously of certain sculptured hints of what the great bygone river had washed down into the city from their accursed slopes&mdash;and wondered how much sense and how much folly had lain in the fears of those Old Ones who carved them so reticently.
-I recalled how their northerly end must come near the coast at Queen Mary Land, where even at that moment Sir Douglas Mawson&rsquo;s expedition was doubtless working less than a thousand miles away; and hoped that no evil fate would give Sir Douglas and his men a glimpse of what might lie beyond the protecting coastal range.
-Such thoughts formed a measure of my overwrought condition at the time&mdash;and Danforth seemed to be even worse.
+Their height, then, must have been tremendous beyond all known comparison--carrying them up into tenuous atmospheric strata peopled by such gaseous wraiths as rash flyers have barely lived to whisper of after unexplainable falls.
+Looking at them, I thought nervously of certain sculptured hints of what the great bygone river had washed down into the city from their accursed slopes--and wondered how much sense and how much folly had lain in the fears of those Old Ones who carved them so reticently.
+I recalled how their northerly end must come near the coast at Queen Mary Land, where even at that moment Sir Douglas Mawson's expedition was doubtless working less than a thousand miles away; and hoped that no evil fate would give Sir Douglas and his men a glimpse of what might lie beyond the protecting coastal range.
+Such thoughts formed a measure of my overwrought condition at the time--and Danforth seemed to be even worse.

   Yet long before we had passed the great star-shaped ruin and reached our plane our fears had become transferred to the lesser but vast enough range whose re-crossing lay ahead